armstrap/armstrap-documentation/source/getting-started-eclipse-development-tools.rst

 Creating a C/C++ Project
 ------------------------

-Complete the following steps to create a C or C++ project in C/C++ Development Tools for ARMstrap boards
+Complete the following steps to create a C or C++ project in C/C++ Development Tools for Armstrap boards

 1. Switch to the C/C++ perspective.
 2. Select **File>>New>>C Project** to open the New Project Wizard.